 As far as coupons go, Amore is open to them, but their discounts will change here and there.
 You can check Amore’s website for their current deals.
 Most of the time they either reduce the price straight away or offer the promotion in-cart.

+- Base layer: It starts with 6″ individually-wrapped coils that offer support, bounce, and durability.
 The coils enable this mattress to handle even heavier individuals and yet still do a good job of isolating motion.
 If you’re buying a mattress nowadays, you pretty much should insist on getting pocketed coils rather than legacy innerspring units.

-On top of the coils is a transition layer, primarily so you don’t feel the coils.
-On top of the transition layer is latex foam, the bed’s main comfort layer.
-It’s essentially rubber—although it feels like a foam—because it’s made from the sap of a rubber tree.
+- Comfort layer: On top of the transition layer is latex foam, the bed’s main comfort layer.
+It’s essentially rubber—although it feels like a comfortable foam—because it’s made from the sap of a rubber tree.
 It tends to be breathable (more so than other foams), responsive, and quite durable.
-Here’s a look at how responsive the mattress is:

 What’s interesting about Amore Luxury Hybrid is that they give you three options for the cover:

 For the “upgraded” covers (i.e. Copper Ion-Infused and CBD-Infused) Amore charges extra and this extra fee is non-refundable even if you return the mattress.

-Firmness/Sleepers — This particular bed comes in two firmness levels: “Luxury Medium” and “Luxury Firm.”
+This particular bed comes in two firmness levels: “Luxury Medium” and “Luxury Firm.”
 We are of the opinion that most people should get the Luxury Medium.
 It’s tremendously comfortable and is indeed a medium on the soft/firm spectrum.

 Amore also makes a latex hybrid mattress that’s meant to compete with Zenhaven, Avocado, and the other natural and organic mattresses out there.
 It’s available with and without a special pillow topper, and is a really nice option for the eco-conscious shopper.

-Design Of Amore Natural — This particular model doesn’t use 4″ or 6″ coils, but rather 8″ coils, making it the best mattress from Amore for heavy folks.
+This particular model doesn’t use 4″ or 6″ coils, but rather 8″ coils, making it the best mattress from Amore for heavy folks.
 If you remember nothing else about this bed, remember that it’s supportive, and that all starts with the 8″ pocketed coils.
 As you transition upward, the bed has 100% all natural Dunlop latex foam that acts as the beds sole comfort layer.